Confederate Memorial in Nicholasville

 The Confederate Memorial in Nicholasville is a historic statue created in the Jim Crow era and located on the Jessamine County courthouse lawn in Nicholasville, Kentucky, ten miles south of Lexington, Kentucky.

 Description

 The memorial consists of an 11 ft granite pedestal surmounted by a 7 ft bronze "Confederate" soldier statue with knapsack and kepi hat.
-There are inscriptions on all four sides of the pedestal, including a passage from Bivouac of the Dead.
+There are inscriptions on all four sides of the pedestal, including two direct passages and one slightly modified passage from Bivouac of the Dead.